tigera-solutions/cc-aks-implement-runtime-security/mod/module-4-threat-defence.md

-# Module 6 - Runtime Container Thread Defence
+# Module 4 - Zero-Day Attacks Detection with Threat Defence

 Calico Cloud provides a threat detection engine that analyzes observed file and process activity to detect known malicious and suspicious activity.